Timothy Snyder: Personal life

 In 1994, Snyder married fellow academic Milada Vachudova, with whom he also collaborated on scholarly work.
 Snyder's second marriage took place in 2005 to Marci Shore, a professor of European cultural and intellectual history at Yale University.
 The couple have two children together.

 In December 2019, Snyder fell seriously ill following a series of medical misdiagnoses.
 While recuperating during the coronavirus pandemic, he wrote Our Malady: Lessons in Liberty from a Hospital Diary, about problems with the for-profit health care system in the US, and the coronavirus response to date.

 Snyder and his wife moved from the United States to Canada in the summer of 2024 because of "difficult family matters."
-Shore wrote that their children were factors in the couple’s decision.
+Shore wrote that their children were factors in the couple's decision.
 A spokesperson for Snyder said he made his decision for personal reasons, and he made it before the election.

-In an emailed statement Wednesday, Snyder said, "The opportunity came at a time when my spouse and I had to address some difficult family matters....aside from a strong appreciation of what U of T has to offer, the motivations are largely that--personal."
+In an emailed statement Wednesday, Snyder said, "The opportunity came at a time when my spouse and I had to address some difficult family matters....aside from a strong appreciation of what U of T has to offer, the motivations are largely that—personal."

 Some media reported that he, like his close friend Jason Stanley, was fleeing the perceived fascism of President Trump; as he wrote, "I did not leave Yale because of anything Trump is doing; the chronology and the psychology are all wrong; I was not and am not fleeing anything."

 He is a friend of the Ukrainian rock star Sviatoslav Vakarchuk.

-Charity
+Efforts in support of Ukraine

 On November 2, 2022, Timothy Snyder became the tenth ambassador of the UNITED24 fundraising platform; he completed a fundraiser for a system to counter Russian unmanned aerial vehicles in Ukraine, thereby protecting Ukraine's critical infrastructure.
 On August 18, 2024, Snyder and Mark Hamill jointly launched the United24 Safe Terrain Initiative; this funded mine-clearing robots to remove explosive ordnance from Ukrainian land, reduce risks for sappers, and allow people to return to their businesses and farms.

 Through the Institute for Human Sciences in Vienna, Austria, he leads the Documenting Ukraine project; this supports journalists, scholars, artists, public intellectuals, and archivists based in Ukraine in their efforts to create a factual record of the war.

 Starting in November 2023, Snyder began leading 90 scholars in the Ukrainian History Global Initiative to study Ukraine and its history.
 The initiative is a charitable foundation that will include disciplines beyond history; it will sponsor three major academic conferences, various publications, and archaeological excavations.